My Stereo System

 ![]() |

 George Benson's Breezin' (MFSL, Warner Brothers, Japan) is an MFSL title I picked up for a mere R70.00 and it sounds fantastic.
-Those first MFSL pressings were not always the best, but this one is not one of them.
+Those first MFSL pressings were often excellent, and this is one of them.
 It is a gem.
 The sleeve needed a bit of TLC and the original inserts are long gone, but I had many of these in the past, so I know the technical details.
+This is music you can listen to and relax.
+It does not require one to be overly critical.
+Just put it on the turntable and enjoy it.
+Breezin' was nominated for a Grammy for Album of the Year but eventually won for Best Pop Instrumental Performance.
 My musical tastes have changed somewhat over the years.
 I do not want to have to sit down and meticulously absorb every little detail a record offers.
 Sometimes, like with George Benson and Gino Vanelli, I just want something I can enjoy in the background. |

 ![]() |